-In many counties the arms of the council are excessively intricate and may not be particularly representative of the county itself – Dorset council’s three red lions of England are such an example.
-For Cheshire however, the arms borne by the council have a very long standing association with and usage in the county, there could be no other more appropriate flag for it than a banner formed of these arms.
+In many counties the arms of the council are excessively intricate and may not be particularly representative of the county itself – Dorset council’s three red lions of England and French fleur de lis, are such an example.
+For Cheshire however, the arms borne by the council have a very long standing association with and usage in, the county, there could be no other more appropriate flag for it than a banner formed of these arms.
 The Cheshire County Council itself was disbanded in 2009 but even prior to this and as with several other county councils, one version of a banner of its arms was made commercially available as the county flag of Cheshire, albeit without legal sanction!
 This actually flew at the Eland House headquarters of the Department for Communities and Local Government in 2011 to represent the county, clearly demonstrating the general consensus of the design’s de facto status as the county flag.

 Indeed the design had been earlier incorporated by William Crampton – founder of the Flag Institute, doyen of modern British vexillology and native Cestrian – in the canton of his early 1970s design for the Cheshire Fire Brigade Flag.

-In light of this overwhelming evidence, support for registration of the design of three gold garbs and sword on a blue background, as the county flag was sought and received from the following local county institutions;
+In light of this overwhelming evidence, support for registration of the design of three gold garbs and sword on a blue background, as the county flag, was sought and received from the following local county institutions;

 - Cheshire County Athletic Association